-I recently released my sliding puzzle game, The Nodus, for Android and iOS.
-This article reveals the game design lessons I learned, decisions I made and why through the design process.
+I recently released my sliding puzzle game, The Nodus, for Android.
+This article reveals the game design lessons I learned, decisions I made, and why I made them, through the design process.
 Many of these are small lessons, but together they make The Nodus work.

 Fade-ins and Fade-outs

 I wanted every screen to have a soft fade in and fade out.
 Some games over do this, but a quick, appropriately placed fade can soften transitions.
 Even a half / quarter second fade softens things.

 Not only do I fade the entire screen in and out, but the GUI buttons for the game (eg. D-pad, Undo, etc) fade in separately at the start of the level.
 I think it adds a nice level of polish and improves the mood.

 I think it’s good to know early on what kind of atmosphere your game will have.
 I wanted something soft, relaxing and ethereal, and all of my design decisions were based around that.
 Music was a big part of mood setting, as well as lighting choices in the graphics and the soft fade-ins and fade-outs.

 When you finish a level, you automatically go straight to the next level.
 Going back to the main menu disrupted the experience I had created.
 Jumping straight to the next level keeps the player engaged and increases the chance they will keep playing.
 Taking them out to the menu felt like someone talking during a film.